taskcluster/taskcluster-rfcs/rfcs/0136-scope-expression-registration.md

 1. Auth service will grow an `authorize()` endpoint that will take as input an operation, a clientId, and a set of parameters that will be substituted into the operation's scope expression template in order to turn it into a scope expression.
 The endpoint will return a simple yes/no answer as to whether or not the clientId in question has sufficient scopes to satisfy the scope expression with those parameters.
+Either this endpoint or another one must still support sending a set of scopes, rather than just a clientId in order to support workers checking the scopes field of tasks.
 1. Update all of our worker implementations (generic worker and script worker) to register their operation somehow.
    Each worker will be represented by a single operation whose scope expression has many `if` statements for each feature the worker supports.
 I expect that worker-manager will actually register these with auth to avoid